-For your workshop, you'll be using the video platform https://www.crowdcast.io.
-We will provide you with access to the Ministry of Testing Crowdcast channel and will have prepared a session on Crowdcast upfront that both learners can register to prior to the event and you can access to get set up with.
+For your workshop, you'll be using the platform https://www.butter.us.
+We will provide you with access to the 99 Minute Workshop room that Ministry of Testing hosts and will have communicated upfront where learners can access your workshop.

-If you haven't used Crowdcast before, we recommend you spend a little time learning how it works before your first workshop.
-Whilst we've attempted to capture everything you need to know to deliver your workshop here, you'll learn a lot more by checking out:
+If you haven't used Butter before, we recommend you spend a little time learning how it works before your first workshop.
+Whilst we've attempted to capture everything you need to know to deliver your workshop in the video above, we also recommend

 There are a few things you will need to consider and do before you run your workshop.
 We advise you ensure these points have all been addressed a week before the event.
 This helps prevent any nasty surprises on the night.